Moscow and New York make the best use of new technologies in their city call–or contact–centres, finds a new study.

 London: London’s Talksafe uses an advanced voice biometric technology that is able to identify residents by analysing over 100 unique characteristics of their voices.

 Barcelona: Barcelona’s 010 Service uses Atento technology which allows determining how satisfied the customer is with the service provided.

-In order to evaluate cities’ performance the analysts additionally created qualitative and quantitative KPI’s include service level, customer satisfaction, first contact resolution, call handling time, time to answer, number of lines, average number of calls per day, number of requests per year, number of requests per citizen per year, and number of employees.
+In order to evaluate cities’ performance, the analysts additionally created qualitative and quantitative KPIs including service level, customer satisfaction, first contact resolution, call handling time, time to answer, number of lines, average number of calls per day, number of requests per year, number of requests per citizen per year, and number of employees.